RBMHTechnology/eventuate/README.md

  }
 ```

-Order creation and updates are tracked as events in the replicated event log and replicated order state is maintained by `OrderManager` actors on all sites.
+Order creation and updates are tracked as events in the replicated event log and replicated order state is maintained by `OrderManager` actors at all locations.

 ### Replication

-As already mentioned, order events are replicated across sites A - F (all [running](#running) on `localhost`).
+As already mentioned, order events are replicated across locations A - F (all [running](#running) on `localhost`).

     A        E
      \      /